abcdw/talks/02guix_and_nix/slides.md

 - How to choose?
 - How to install?

 # Current [state]()

 ## What SD should do?

-- Software (de)installation
+- Software (de)installation, execution
-- Service configuration
+- Service configuration and management

 ## How we manage services?